ruancarllo/projetus.cloud/README.md

 <true/>
 ```

+### Windows

+If you want to create a complete setup for Windows, install the tool [Inno Setup](https://jrsoftware.org/isinfo.php) on your computer, and run a script following the [scripts/make_windows_installer.iss](scripts/make_windows_installer.iss) model, in which simply replace the `ProjectRoot` pre-definition.

 ## Headless mode

 Due to compatibility issues with simple or legacy systems that do not support Flutter's graphical interface applications, this software also provides a headless mode, based on [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface), specifically for the **server** case.

-This mode can be configured by opening the [app](app) folder of the source code in your terminal with the command:
+This setup can be configured by opening the [app](app) folder in the source code, removing all Flutter-related dependencies from the [app/pubspec.yaml](app/pubspec.yaml) file, and then running the command:

 ```shell
 dart pub get